- Home

 Settings:

-- The supervised clinical experience requirement may involve a range of settings, client populations, and modalities that have in common PA/PD training (i.e., individual and group therapy, assessment, testing, family, consultation, inpatient hospital, schools, child, adult).
+Supervised experience may include a range of settings, populations, and modalities unified by PA/PD training (e.g., individual or group therapy, assessment, family work, consultation, inpatient settings, schools, and work with children or adults).

-- PA/PD supervised clinical experience in the context of at least two doctoral MAS level practicum or an MAS-level internship (50% PA/PD),
+- PA/PD supervised experience in at least two doctoral MAS-level practica or a 50% PA/PD internship, plus:

-- Two years of formal or informal postdoctoral and/or post-licensure training that is equivalent to an MAS-level (80% PA/PD).
-Face-to-face supervision or consultation is required for the training experiences.
-The 24 months of supervised postdoctoral experience need not be consecutive.
+- Two years of formal or informal postdoctoral and/or post-licensure training equivalent to MAS-level (80% PA/PD), with required face-to-face supervision or consultation (need not be consecutive)

 Exceptions: